div-sahu55/Crypto-Portfolio-Calculator/README.md

 ![banner](./imgs/head_banner.png)
 # About

-A Portfolio calculator for Cryptocurrencies and Stocks investments, written in C++
+A Portfolio calculator for Cryptocurrency investments, written in C++

 It takes in investment information from the user and displays a detailed analysis of their portfolio that can be saved locally and thus help the user in keeping records of their portfolios.